Oregon Tech BIG Clinic and Training Center

 Whether enrolled at Oregon Tech's Portland-Metro or Klamath Falls campus, students obtain the skills needed to meet the demand for well-qualified, credentialed providers at the state and national level.
 Opportunities for supervised clinical work through applied experience in actual practice settings are available through a network of community partners.

-The Certificate in Applied Behavior Analysis is a 27-credit, nine-course sequence for individuals wish to pursue additional coursework in Applied Behavior Analysis.
-The Behavior Analyst Certification Board, Inc.® has approved this course sequence as meeting the course work requirements for eligibility to take the Board Certified Behavior Analyst®️ or Board Certified Assistant Behavior Analyst®️ examination.
+The Certificate in Applied Behavior Analysis is a 33-credit, twelve-course sequence for individuals wish to pursue additional coursework in Applied Behavior Analysis.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst®️ or Board Certified Assistant Behavior Analyst®️ examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.

 BIG ABA Clinic

-Students in Klamath Falls have the opportunity for paid experience working in the BIG ABA clinic providing EIBI, behavior reduction social skills, and feeding therapy under the supervision of Drs.
-Dawn Bailey and Ashley Bordelon.
+Students in Klamath Falls have the opportunity for paid experience working in the BIG ABA clinic providing EIBI, behavior reduction social skills, and feeding therapy under the supervision of Dr. Dawn Bailey.

 This undergraduate five course sequence is integrated within the Applied Psychology BS degree program.
-The Behavior Analyst Certification Board, Inc.® has approved this course sequence as meeting the course work requirements for eligibility to take the Board Certified Assistant Behavior Analyst®️ examination.
+The Association for Behavior Analysis International has verified these courses toward the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst®️ examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.